 Export Control laws regulate the transfer of controlled information and physical items to foreign colleagues and organizations within the United States and abroad.
 The International Traffic in Arms Regulations (ITAR), the Department of Commerce through its Export Administration Regulations (EAR), and the Treasury Department through its Office of Foreign Assets Control (OFAC) all implement export control laws and regulations and the University of Delaware is committed to upholding these regulations.

-The Export Control Form (found on the CGPS Forms webpage) serves as an affidavit that the visiting scholar will or will not be handling, working on, or exposed to any of the items controlled by the Arms Export Control Act (22 U.S.C.
+The Export Control Form serves as an affidavit that the visiting scholar will or will not be handling, working on, or exposed to any of the items controlled by the Arms Export Control Act (22 U.S.C.
 2778) and the Export Administration Act (50 U.S.C.
 2401).

 The form is signed by the sponsor, department Chairperson, and the Dean of the college.

 An index of Commerce Controlled items can be found on the U.S. Department of Commerce website.

 As a guideline, it could be a violation of Export Control laws any time research, equipment, or data is carried with a person into a sanctioned area.
 This includes laptops, cell phones and other forms of electronic storage devices.